Vedantaa/vplugs/README.md

 Work in progress.

-Adding basic LV2 plugins to use to create sofware.
+Adding basic LV2 plugins to use to create music

-vsynth: a midi controlled sound generator with synthesizer-like features
+1st plugin : vsynth, a midi controlled sound generator with synthesizer-like features